rule

 Text 17

-You yourselves too can have it from me if you believe in my words; provided a firm faith is the intelligence of the very best there just as well for women and small children as it is there for me [see also B.G.
+If you confide in my words that knowledge is also within your reach.
+Provided a firm faith, the intelligence of the very best is there just as well for [even] women and small children as it is there for me [see also B.G.
 18: 55].

 You yourselves too can have it from me if you believe in my words; provided a firm faith is the intelligence of the very best there just as well for women and small children as it is there for me [see also B.G.
 18: 55].
 (Vedabase)